Best Minecraft Server Hosting (2026)

 0 4 * * * cd /opt/minecraft && tar czf /opt/minecraft/backups/world-$(date +\%Y\%m\%d).tar.gz world world_nether world_the_end && find /opt/minecraft/backups -mtime +7 -delete

 Total setup time: 30-45 minutes if you're already comfortable with SSH.
-The server will auto-restart on crash, auto-backup daily, and persist across reboots.
+The server auto-restarts on crash, auto-backs-up daily, and persists across reboots.
+Add plan or spark as plugins later for ongoing tickrate observability.

 Frequently Asked Questions